Referenceless characterisation of complex media using physics-informed neural networks: Experimental Method

 \section{Experimental Method}

 In this work, we use the formalism of MPNN to measure the coherent transmission matrix of a multi-mode fiber using two programmable phase planes.
 The phase planes are implemented on spatial light modulators (SLMs) placed before and after the MMF to probe the optical fields propagating through the fiber using intensity-only measurements.
-A schematic of the setup is illustrated in Fig.~\ref{fig:concept}a, where light from a superluminescent diode is filtered by a spectral filter centered at 810 nm (FWHM 3.1 nm) and coupled into a 2m-long graded-index multi-mode fiber (MMF, Thorlabs-M116L02) sandwiched between two SLMs (Hamamatsu LCOS-X10468).
-The MMF has a core size of 50 $\mu$m and supports approximately $200$ modes for each polarization at 810 nm wavelength.
+A schematic of the setup is illustrated in Fig.~\ref{fig:concept}a, where light from a superluminescent diode is filtered by a spectral filter centered at 810 nm (FWHM 3.1 nm) and coupled into a 2m-long graded-index multi-mode fiber (MMF, Thorlabs-M116L02) sandwiched between two SLMs (Hamamatsu LCOS-X10468). \AddB{ The requirement of two separate SLMs is not strict for these measurements and the setup can be designed such that a single SLM is employed with a double reflection before and after the MMF.} The MMF has a core size of 50 $\mu$m and supports approximately $200$ modes for each polarization at 810 nm wavelength.
 The telescopes placed between each component in the setup are designed such that the incident beam covers a large area on each SLM.
 In this particular experiment, we only control a single polarization channel of the MMF.
 However, the techniques discussed here can be equivalently applied to characterise both polarization channels simultaneously.

 We choose to work in the so-called macro-pixel basis, which consists of groups of SLM pixels chosen such that the intensity per macro-pixel is approximately equal (Fig.~\ref{fig:concept}b). $\textrm{SLM}_{1}$ is used to prepare a set of input modes in the macro-pixel basis and $\textrm{SLM}_{2}$ in combination with a CMOS camera (XIMEA-xiC USB3.1) allows us to perform measurements on the output modes of the fiber. $\mathbf{T}$ denotes the optical transmission matrix between $\textrm{SLM}_{1}$ and $\textrm{SLM}_{2}$ in the macro-pixel basis.
 The field after $\textrm{SLM}_{2}$ is given by the element-wise product $x_2 \odot \mathbf{T} x_1$, where $x_{1(2)}$ is a vector corresponding to the hologram implemented on $\textrm{SLM}_{1(2)}$.
 Finally, this field is incident on the camera placed in the Fourier plane of $\textrm{SLM}_{2}$ using the transfer matrix $ \mathbf{F}$.
 The resultant measurement intensity $y$ on the camera is given by